Kietpawpan/carbon/README.md

     Note over RFD: Reforestration
 ```

 The positive impact on carbon reduction from the project can be evaluated using CO<sub>2</sub> Evaluator, a web app for evaluating the potential atmospheric carbon reduction and the potential carbon emission reduction due to plastic-cup resue for seeding.
-The app has been deployed at https://esc.mnre.go.th/app/co2/, which is based on the logic below.
+The app has been deployed at https://esc.mnre.go.th/app/co2/, which is based on the concepts described below.

 The outcomes of the Kaeokla for You Project can be displayed as follows: